What do I mean by “Songbook standard”?

 When I began building this site in February 2009 I thought it odd that while various lists of jazz standards, including ranked lists, are readily available, it seemed impossible to find a comprehensive list of standards** which is not exclusively composed of jazz standards.
 As of March 2017 I still haven’t found a such a list, and I don’t plan on attempting to compose such a list any time soon.

 Songs originally and ordinarily classified as “country” or as “contemporary folk” may occasionally be included if they’ve achieved significant crossover popularity, but in order to simplify things I’ve generally omitted such songs.
 “Long Black Veil” and “Someday Soon” are two notable exceptions from the field of country music that I’ve published feature pages on.
-Also, in publishing pages in 2016 on the Pete Seeger song “Where Have All the Flowers Gone?” and a couple of early Bob Dylan songs (“Don’t Think Twice, It’s All Right” and “One Two Many Mornings”), I’ve opened to the door to the possibility of including more “contemporary folk” music on the site.**
+Also, in publishing pages in 2016 on the Pete Seeger song “Where Have All the Flowers Gone” and a couple of early Bob Dylan songs (“Don’t Think Twice, It’s All Right” and “One Two Many Mornings”), I’ve opened to the door to the possibility of including more “contemporary folk” music on the site.***

-*The rule of omitting instrumental works has been bent at least a couple of times on this site with respect to film themes (“Laura” and “Stella by Starlight”) and other compositions which have lyrics that are seldom sung in performances and recordings.
+*The rule of omitting instrumental works has been bent a few times on this site with respect to film themes (“Laura” and “Stella by Starlight”) and other compositions which have lyrics that are seldom sung in performances and recordings.
 If I decide to include more examples of such material, I may place them in a separate category.
 In addition to the aforementioned film themes and the Ellington standards “Rockin’ in Rhythm” and “Take the “A” Train,” there are also exceptions to this general rule in my featured standards from the Swing era (“Stompin’ at the Savoy,” “Sing, Sing, Sing”), from bebop (“‘Round Midnight”), and from cool jazz (“In Your Own Sweet Way”).

 ***See also “Early Morning Rain” (Gordon Lightfoot), a page which I intend to eventually expand.